ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 _What happened, and what took me so long?_
 In this blog post, I want to reflect on the past four years&mdash;spanning multiple countries, jobs, and experiences.
 The path was long and unconventional.
-That journey is finally over, and now I'm preparing myself for the cusp of another one.
+That journey is finally over, and now I'm on the cusp of another one.

 This is not a "How to apply to grad school" blog post, but perhaps you'll find some nuggets of wisdom along the way.
 If you want an actual guide, I recommend reading John Boaz Lee's [guide](https://drive.google.com/file/d/1N5ETwBh9dyLpxGRKIA9LXXJ_Jy44i1TP/view) (more Filipino context) or Tim Dettmer's [blog post](https://timdettmers.com/2018/11/26/phd-applications/) (realistic and quite sobering).